 A human hair wig is a wig made from actual human hair which is collected carefully so that the cuticles are intact.
 Strands are woven by hand into a stretchable cap, which is then worn over the head.
 The hairs are placed evenly so that they cuticles and strands align neatly and concisely.
 With proper care, human hair wigs can last as long as three years.

 According to a recent Research and Markets study, the global human hair wigs and extensions market value is expected to increase steadily all the way up to $13.28 billion by 2026.
 It is obvious that the demand for human hair is mounting.
 This is because the look and feel of wigs has transformed in recent years.
 In the past, wigs have had fake, synthetic appearances and have been difficult to maintain.
-Now, manufacturers craft human hair wigs that can be styled just like real hair, making them an appealing choice for those experiencing hair loss.
+Now, manufacturers craft natural hair wigs that can be styled just like real hair, making them an appealing choice for those experiencing hair loss.

 Maintaining Your Human Hair Wig